Nisarg000/Todo/README.md

 =======
 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README contains the steps which are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version: check my gem file

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Database creation: I used the SQLtools extension in vscode then connected my db by selecting the 'development.sqlite3' file from my 'db' folder.
+I named my database as task_manager.

+* Deployment instructions: use cmd( do not use git bash) and type 'rails s' to get my app up and running(ofcourse remove the quotations for the execute command)